Making Energy Efficiency a Priority at DOE’s Pacific Northwest National Laboratory

 All data points collected from the sensors deployed are wirelessly transferred over RF to gateways strategically located in the facility.
 These gateways translate the incoming wireless transmissions into BACnet objects, allowing the existing Johnson Controls’ Metasys building automation system to leverage this valuable information.
 Space conditioning as well as lighting can be more accurately and efficiently controlled through space averaging, occupancy control, and automatic diagnostics.

-“We are pleased to be helping support the DOE’s goal of reducing energy consumption by deploying next generation building technologies,” states Mike Giorgi, CEO of Magnum Energy Solutions.
-Magnum Energy Solutions is a leading manufacturer of innovative, self powered wireless technologies and supports efforts in the commercial and public sector.
+“We are pleased to be helping support the DOE’s goal of reducing energy consumption by deploying next generation building technologies,” states Mike Giorgi, CEO of Magnum Innovations.
+Magnum is a leading manufacturer of innovative, self powered wireless technologies and supports efforts in the commercial and public sector.